88-degrees/Book-of-Changes/e8b987jian.md

 ###### p.
 142

-1.<a name="39.1"></a> From the first SIX, divided, we learn that advance (on the part of its subject) will lead to (greater) difficulties, while remaining stationary will afford ground for praise.
+1.<a name="39.1"></a> From the first `SIX`, divided, we learn that advance (on the part of its subject) will lead to (greater) difficulties, while remaining stationary will afford ground for praise.

 > **䷦** changing to [**䷾**](e697a2e6b58ejiji.md)

 > Matching Line 1 in Adjacent Hexagram: [**䷧**](e8a7a3xie.md#40.1)

-2.<a name="39.2"></a> The second SIX, divided, shows the minister of the king struggling with difficulty on difficulty, and not with a view to his own advantage.
+2.<a name="39.2"></a> The second `SIX`, divided, shows the minister of the king struggling with difficulty on difficulty, and not with a view to his own advantage.

 > **䷦** changing to [**䷯**](e4ba95jing.md)

 > Matching Line 2 in Adjacent Hexagram: [**䷧**](e8a7a3xie.md#40.2)

-3.<a name="39.3"></a> The third NINE, undivided, shows its subject advancing, (but only) to (greater) difficulties.
+3.<a name="39.3"></a> The third `NINE`, undivided, shows its subject advancing, (but only) to (greater) difficulties.
 He remains stationary, and returns (to his former associates).

 > **䷦** changing to [**䷇**](e6af94bi.md)

 > Matching Line 3 in Adjacent Hexagram: [**䷧**](e8a7a3xie.md#40.3)

-4.<a name="39.4"></a> The fourth SIX, divided, shows its subject advancing, (but only) to (greater) difficulties.
+4.<a name="39.4"></a> The fourth `SIX`, divided, shows its subject advancing, (but only) to (greater) difficulties.
 He remains stationary, and unites (with the subject of the line above).

 > **䷦** changing to [**䷞**](e592b8xian.md)

 > Matching Line 4 in Adjacent Hexagram: [**䷧**](e8a7a3xie.md#40.4)

-5.<a name="39.5"></a> The fifth NINE, undivided, shows its subject struggling with the greatest difficulties, while friends are coming to help him.
+5.<a name="39.5"></a> The fifth `NINE`, undivided, shows its subject struggling with the greatest difficulties, while friends are coming to help him.

 > **䷦** changing to [**䷎**](e8b0a6qian.md)